nietras/nietras.github.io/_posts/2024-07-09-renovate-azure-devops.md

       VSS_NUGET_ACCESSTOKEN: $(VSS_NUGET_ACCESSTOKEN)
       LOG_LEVEL: debug
 ```
+Note that this specifies a specific version of Renovate with `npx
+renovate@37.412.2`, and that you then have to manually update this.

 `config.js` is shown below.
 This contains our centrally defined configuration
 for Renovate, which includes enabling nuget package management and notable also